guopeng-jiang/gaussian-splatting-Windows/README.md

 - All subsequent commands will be run in this terminal.

 ### Clone the Repository
-Navigate to a directory where you want to store the project (e.g., `C:\projects`) and run:
+Navigate to a directory where you want to store the project (e.g., `F:\projects`) and run:

 ```cmd
 git clone https://github.com/graphdeco-inria/gaussian-splatting.git --recursive